webfashionist/StyleGuide/PHP/Guideline.md

 ## Complex statements

 * Complex statements must always use brackets.
-* The opening bracket must be set at the end of the first line.
+* The opening bracket must be set in the next line after the function or class declaration.
 * Before the opening bracket one space must be set.
 * The closing bracket must be set on a new line, without leading spaces.
 * Do not end a complex statement with a semicolon.